 A few days earlier he saw, with much frustration, that after a few hours the carbonized (pre-burnt) bamboo filament inside his bulb was leaving an unsightly carbon deposit inside the bulb.
 He also noted that the filament wasn’t burning evenly – it was darker at the end closest to the positive terminal of the battery powering the bulb.
-He wrote the observation in his notebook.
-What was more important was eliminating those ugly carbon deposits.
+He wrote the observation in his notebook, and then quickly moved on - it was more important was eliminating those ugly carbon deposits.
 He tried several things before adding a metal plate inside the filament which, in a later photograph taken of a similar bulb, looks like a paperclip.

 The metal plate didn’t help with the deposits of carbon inside the bulb.
 However, Edison did notice something else.
 If the metal plate was made positive with respect to the filament his galvanometer (an early current measuring device) showed a flow of current.
 But, if the leads to the metal plate were reversed and the plate made negative with respect to the filament, his galvanometer registered zero and the bulb didn’t light anymore.
 Further testing and measurement showed that the more positive the plate, the higher the current.
 He could control the flow of current through the bulb - even shutting it off at will, depending on the polarity (plus or minus) of the plate.

 Hunkered down in his lab he eventually figured out the carbon problem and would, with great fanfare, introduce to the world a safe way to light our homes, offices, and factories.
-Later he would bring music into our homes and then show us the world in motion with moving pictures.
+Later, he would bring music into our homes and then show us a world in motion with moving pictures.
 After his stunning success with the elusive electric light, Edison basked in the public’s adulation.
 They even nicknamed him “The Wizard of Menlo Park.”
-But what can we make of his almost casual dismissal of the bulb’s ability to control current flow, or the even greater mystery of how current was flowing without a wired connection?
+But what can we make of his almost casual dismissal of the ability to control current flow inside the bulb, or the even greater mystery of how current was flowing without a wired connection?
 Was he too focused on getting his light to market to consider the implications?
 Did the “Wizard” suddenly get a cramp in his vision muscle?

 As it turns out, Edison was not the first to observe how super-hot metal could produce a flow of electrons.
 French physicist Edmond Becquerel wrote about it back in 1853, and over the years other scientists and physicists made similar observations.
 They came to call it Thermionic Emission.
 None had the audacity - or were so opportunistic - to name the effect after themselves.
-The Wizard did not suffer from the same lack of hubris.
-He called it the “Edison Effect.”
-We know Edison made some effort to find a practical use for “his” effect, taking precious time away from his work on the light bulb to file a patent for its use as a voltage regulating device.
-(You can see U.S. patent 307,031 here.
-It has the distinction of being the first US patent for an electronic device.)
+The Wizard did not suffer from the same lack of hubris - he called it the “Edison Effect.”
+We know Edison made some effort to find a practical use for “his” effect, taking precious time away from his work on the light bulb to file a patent its use as a voltage regulating device.
+U.S. patent 307,031 (you can see it here) has the distinction of being the first US patent for an electronic device.)

 His safe and affordable light bulb led an adoring public to call Thomas Edison the Wizard of Menlo Park

 So, what did Edison, the man who was personally responsible for some of the most impactful inventions of the 19th century, miss?
-Only one of the most impactful inventions of the 20th century!
-Ironically, it would come from a former employee of Edison’s Electric Light Company.
+Only one of the most impactful inventions of the 20th century.
+Ironically, the breakthrough would come from a former employee of Edison’s Electric Light Company.

 This part of the story begins at the International Electrical Exposition in 1884, where Edison had rigged up a demonstration of his special bulbs to automatically set off a telegraph sounder.
 The demonstration caught the eye of William Preece, a visiting British scientist, who brought several Edison Effect bulbs back home to England where the bulbs - and the effect - were the subject of much discussion.
 Physicist Owen Richardson started researching the phenomenon in 1897 and it was he who coined the more scientific term “thermionic emission” for the effect.
 Thirty years later he would receive the Nobel Prize in Physics for this work.